mahilab/Syntacts/tutorials/cs.md

 ---

 ## Introduction
 This tutorial will teach you how to setup and use the Syntacts C# API.
-For this purpose, a C# IDE such as Visual Studio is required.

 ## Requirements